Chiara Mastroianni: Collaborations

 Mastroianni is a friend and frequent collaborator of French filmmaker Christophe Honoré.
 She has appeared in roughly half of his films in either major roles or cameos, beginning with the 2007 film Love Songs.

 Before her father's death she appeared in two films with him, Prêt-à-Porter (1994) and Three Lives and Only One Death (1996).

 Mastroianni also works frequently with her mother; they often play mother and daughter onscreen.
-Mastroianni first appeared in one of Deneuve's films in 1979 in an uncredited role in Us Two.
+Mastroianni first appeared in one of Deneuve's films in 1979 in an uncredited role in An Adventure for Two.
 Her second onscreen appearance also occurred in one of her mother's films, My Favorite Season (1993).
 Other notable films in which Mastroianni has acted opposite Deneuve include Persepolis, A Christmas Tale, Three Hearts and Claire Darling.

 Mastroianni collaborated with her then-husband, musician Benjamin Biolay, on the album Home, released in 2004.
 She also appeared on the track ¡Encore Encore! on Biolay's 2017 album Volver.